 ONLINE-OFFLINE LEARNING BALANCE:

 “At Oakridge, we have a range of offline activities that are emailed in advance for different days of the week by their teachers.
-This allows them to stay completely away from the digital screens on certain days to perform these enriching offline activities, yet remain focused on learning.”, says Ritu Verma, Head of Early Years at Oakridge Gachibowli.
+This allows them to stay completely away from the digital screens on certain days to perform these enriching offline activities, yet remain focused on learning.”, says Ritu Agarwal, Head of Early Years at Oakridge Gachibowli.

 The benefit of an integrated online-offline learning approach allows students to substantiate and better understand the concept they have learnt during their online classes with engaging offline activities.
 The students will also start to see continuity in everything they are learning.